nplan/HomeButtons/docs/setup.md

     ![Wi-Fi Setup Screen](assets/wifi_setup_screen.png){width="125"}

-    > There's an issue with stock firmware (v2.0.3) on a small number of devices where the Wi-Fi hotspot does not appear.
-    If this happens, please flash the firmware again via USB following this [guide](update.md#USB).
-Use the latest release.

 2. After connecting to *Home Buttons* Wi-Fi with your device, a **captive portal** will pop up automatically.
 If it doesn't, open the web browser and navigate to http://192.168.4.1.